TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 The specification provided by the W3C defines the DOM API for Java, ECMAScript, and OMG IDL.
-The Python mapping defined here is based in large part on the IDL version of the specification, but strict compliance is not required (though implementations are free to support the strict mapping from IDL).
+The Python mapping defined here is based in large part on the IDL version of the specification, but strict compliance is not required (though implementations are free to support the strict mapping kutoka IDL).
 See section :ref:`dom-conformance` for a detailed discussion of mapping requirements.